Cuckoo

-Cuckoos are birds in the Cuculidae (/kjuːˈkjuːlᵻdiː/ kew-KEW-lih-dee) family, the sole taxon in the order Cuculiformes (/kjuːˈkjuːlᵻfɔrmiːz/ kew-KEW-lih-for-meez).
-The cuckoo family includes the common or European cuckoo, roadrunners, koels, malkohas, couas, coucals, and anis.
+Cuckoos and Roadrunners are birds in the family Cuculidae, the sole taxon in the order Cuculiformes.
+The cuckoo family includes the common cuckoo, roadrunners, koels, malkohas, couas, coucals, and anis.
 The coucals and anis are sometimes separated as distinct families, the Centropodidae and Crotophagidae, respectively.
 The cuckoo order Cuculiformes is one of three that make up the Otidimorphae, the other two being the turacos and the bustards.
 The family Cuculidae contains 150 species, which are divided into 33 genera.

 The cuckoos are generally medium-sized, slender birds.
 Most species live in trees, though a sizeable minority are ground-dwelling.
 The family has a cosmopolitan distribution; the majority of species are tropical.
-Some species are migratory.
+Some species are migratory, including all those breeding in cooler temperate climates.
 The cuckoos feed on insects, insect larvae, and a variety of other animals, as well as fruit.
 Some species (for example, the majority of cuckoo species living in Eurasia) are brood parasites, laying their eggs in the nests of other species and giving rise to the terms "cuckoo's egg" and "cuckold" as metaphors.
 However, most species raise their own young.

 Cuckoos have played a role in human culture for thousands of years, appearing in Greek mythology as sacred to the goddess Hera.
 In Europe, the cuckoo is associated with spring, and with cuckoldry, for example in Shakespeare's Love's Labour's Lost.
 In India, cuckoos are sacred to Kamadeva, the god of desire and longing, whereas in Japan, the cuckoo symbolises unrequited love.